All Episodes

 And every question was about that.

-Uh if you don't like the questions or your statistics in your state, maybe you got to look at the policies that aren't working.
+If you don't like the questions or your statistics in your state, maybe you got to look at the policies that aren't working.

-Uh why do I think that if I aided and abetted an illegal immigrant in any way, or if I even hired one, I would be breaking the law and probably be subject to arrest.
+Why do I think that if I aided and abetted an illegal immigrant in any way, or if I even hired one, I would be breaking the law and probably be subject to arrest.

-Yeah, and now they have a mandate to say, and it'll go in effect in the next couple of years, you will not be able to buy a new car in California unless it's an electric vehicle.
+Yeah, and now they have a mandate to say, and it'll go in effect within the next couple of years, you will not be able to buy a new car in California unless it's an electric vehicle.

 Well, that's going to cause costs to go up for hardworking people.